JustitiaEtRuatCaelum/GIMX/README.md

 GIMX is a free software that allows to use a computer as a hub for your gaming devices.
 It works on Windows® and GNU/Linux platforms.
 It is compatible with Playstation® and Xbox® gaming consoles.
 The connection between the computer and the gaming console is performed using a USB adapter – [get one on the GIMX shop!](https://blog.gimx.fr/product/gimx-adapter/) – or a Bluetooth® dongle (PS3/PS4 only).
 The capabilities depend on the platform, the connection method, and the gaming platform.

+ABOUT THIS FORK

+This fork substitutes the VID and PID of a Microsoft Xbox360 controller with the VID and PID of a Rock Candy controller.
+This means that the program should now work with a Rock Candy wired Xbox360 controller, but not the official Microsoft controller.

+This change has not yet been tested.

 Links:
 * [Documentation](https://wiki.gimx.fr)
 * [Source code](https://gimx.fr/source)